 For companies currently using Q&A, there are two options:

-- Upgrade to Fabric + Copilot: At least EUR 4,900/month additional cost
+- Upgrade to Fabric + Copilot: from around EUR 300/month additional cost (Fabric capacity from F2), plus the effort to build semantic models

-- Switch to an alternative like oneAgent: From EUR 25/user/month
+- Switch to an alternative like oneAgent: From EUR 25/user/month, no modeling step required

-If you are currently using Power BI Q&A and do not want to upgrade to Fabric, read our detailed article: Power BI Copilot: Over EUR 5,000/Month — Are There Alternatives for Mid-Market Companies?
+If you are currently using Power BI Q&A and do not want to upgrade to Fabric, read our detailed article: Power BI Copilot Alternatives for Mid-Market Companies

 Frequently Asked Questions